bmstu-iu9/refal-5-lambda/doc/historical/note000.en.md

-intermediate representation creates processor based on abstract imperative language (means, that sentence transforms to the sequence of procession commands), and then processor rebuilds from abstract imperative representation to C++, and the separate commands trasmiting practically independently one of other.
+intermediate representation creates processor based on abstract imperative language (means, that sentence transforms to the sequence of procession commands), and then processor rebuilds from abstract imperative representation to C++, and the separate commands trasmitting practically independently one of other.
 The last two phases operations: giving new memory and result fabrication realizing not so difficult, but the pattern recognition is very interesting.